List of near-Earth potentially hazardous objects

 This is a list of possibly hazardous near-Earth objects with Torino scale rankings that are non-zero or that were, at one time, non-zero.
-This means that they are not, or were once, potentially hazardous objects with respect to earth.
+This means that they are, or were once, potentially hazardous objects with respect to Earth.

 Potential impacts with high ratings

 In March 2002, became the first asteroid with a temporarily positive rating on the Torino Scale, with about a 1 in 9,300 chance of an impact in 2049.
 Additional observations reduced the estimated risk to zero, and the asteroid was removed from the Sentry Risk Table in April 2002.

 Most potential impacts listed on NASA's Sentry List Table or ESA's Risk List have a Torino scale rating of 0, a few each year reach a rating of 1.
 As of February 2025, only three objects ever received a rating above 1.

 On December 24, 2004, 370 m asteroid 99942 Apophis was assigned a 4 on the Torino scale, the highest rating given to date, for an impact in April 2029.
 As observations were collected over the next three days, the calculated chance of impact first increased to as high as 2.7%, then fell back to zero.
 The risk of impact during later close approaches was eliminated and Apophis was removed from the Sentry Risk Table in February 2021.